-The annual Remembrance Day Services will be held in Sofia Central Cemetery on November 11 2022 and in Plovdiv Central Cemetery on November 13.
+This year’s annual Remembrance Day Services will be held in Sofia Central Cemetery on November and 11 in Plovdiv Central Cemetery on November 12, the British embassy said.

-The service is in commemoration of all those who lost their lives in the service of their country in the wars of the 20th century.
+The services are in commemoration of all those who lost their lives in the service of their country in the wars of the 20th century.

-The British embassy said that it would live stream the service in Sofia on its Facebook page.
+The British embassy will live stream the Sofia service on Facebook.

-The Commonwealth war graves cemetery in Sofia contains the remains not only of British military personnel, but also of South Africans, Australians and others from the Commonwealth who sacrificed their lives, in the Second World War, in the fight against Nazism and fascism.
+Sofia’s Commonwealth war graves cemetery contains the remains not only of British military personnel, but also of South Africans, Australians and others from the Commonwealth who sacrificed their lives, in the Second World War, in the fight against Nazism and fascism.